cachebag/Ticked/README.md

 ---
-# 📟 **Ticked** is a Terminal based task and productivity manager built in Python over the Textual library.
+# 📟 **Ticked** is a Terminal based task and productivity manager built in Python over the Textual framework.
 Intended for University Students, but usable for everyone.

 ### To update if you already have an older version installed:
   - For Homebrew: